stockphrase/no-silo/content/courses/workshops/inter-library-loan.md

 2. Create a login for [DartDoc](https://dartmouth.illiad.oclc.org/illiad/berry/illiad.dll?Action=10&Form=79) and explore the service.
 3. Order a book if you like.
 It's free.

 [^1]: One of my biggest pet peeves about Dartmouth is our absurd need to re-brand everything to make it "Dartmouthy."
-Hence, "interlibrary loan," a term comprehensible to everyone who has ever been to a library, is replaced with something completely alienating, like "Dart-Doc."
+Hence, "interlibrary loan"---a term comprehensible to everyone who has ever been to a library---is replaced with something completely alienating, like "Dart-Doc."
 It is madness.
 It is Dartmouth.
 They are the same.

-[^2]: This was (alegedly) me.
+[^2]: This was (allegedly) me.
 But it was some time ago and I have since sought professional help for research rage.